jdoleary/Spellmasons/docs/TasksCurrent.md

 - res markers don't show if the unit is alive but will be killed and then resurrected
 - **critical** vamp miniboss got stuck where he has stamina and a path (with no points), but wont move; i think it's because i summoned an archer and the archer was part way in liquid but didn't show it and so he didn't have a path to the archer
 - Fix: should not broadcast latency warning for a message that failsc with a rejected promise
-- If you try to join a multiplayer game in two tabs on the same browser you get an infinite spinner even tho there is an error in console
 - archer still had freeze modifier listed in tooltip even after the freeze disappeared naturally on the next turn
     - freeze is behaving weird in Russell's playtest, it's not ticking down as it should
         - maybe it has to do with it being triggered off of chain? he also had bloat on
 - **critical** miniboss vampire was able to move without playing walking animation during the ranged unit turn phase and then continue walking on his own
 - **important** push + radius*2 + connect + damage isn't damaging the connected units (note, the pushed unit ends up in lava)
     - This is because the unit died when it fell in the lava so connect didn't connect it to other living units
-- (e) in multiplayer, when one player leaves and window is not focused the camera spazzes out
 - sync issue: golem moving through frozen guys jumped back
 - (m) You're able to cast into negative mana in multiplayer
 - "All targets" copy is confusing if player doesn't understand targeting